khadas/khadas_docs/source/vim1/Krescue.md

 ```
 $ curl -sfL dl.khadas.com/.mega | sh -s - [BOARD_ID] > /dev/mmcblk0 (或者`/dev/mmcblk1`)
 ```
 Note: When the system applies for -y parameter for "unsafe writing", the path of SD card is wrong.
+In this case, forced writing will be written in EMMC, resulting in the failure to run other firmware.
 After the burning is completed, the image is written to the SD card.
 At this time, you can enter [upgrade mode] (/vim3/HowtoBootIntoUpgradeMode.html) to start krecure.

 ## Use krescue